AviAvinav/AviAvinav/README.md

 # ✨ I'm a Javascript Experimentalist!

 - 🌐 I'm currently learning Svelte.
-- 🦫 I'm working on [Hurricane](https://github.com/AviAvinav/Hurricane), a typescript-based command-line.
+- 🦫 I'm currently working on [Hurricane](https://github.com/AviAvinav/Hurricane), a typescript-based command-line.
-- 🤖 I'm looking forward to learning more technologies.
 - 🪴 I love to play minecraft, though I am not good at it.

 ### Tech Stack